-Over nearly twenty years, my work as a dramaturg has spanned several mediums and a wide-variety of genres.
+Over nearly twenty years, my work has spanned several mediums and a wide-variety of genres.
 I’ve worked with playwrights and game designers, with large corporations rolling out multimillion dollar products and with individual artists creating deeply personal projects.
 What has unified my work is a commitment to helping tell the most impactful story possible, and a rigorous attention both to the tools and structures at our disposal and the best ways we may use them.
 The following examples show both the range of projects I’ve worked on and the impact I have had on their success.

 Defying The Nazis - 360° video